 In addition to preventing unsightly natural oxidation, anodizing has the additional benefit of allowing an aluminum part to be “dyed.”
 Apple’s first color-anodized aluminum product line is the iPod mini.

 The anodized aluminum color palette has changed almost every year.
 We saw pastel tones replaced by more intense jewel tones; then they made a comeback, but soon they were forced to retired again.
 As of 2016, Apple has discontinued most of its crayon colors.

-Today, the precious metal palette is having its moment in the spotlight.
-Silver (clear anodize), space gray, gold, and rose gold color options are available for product lines targeted at both consumers and professionals, such as Macbook, Macbook Air, iPad, iPhone, and Apple Watch. iPods are strictly consumer products, and they have a younger audience, so that product line got to keep its pink, blue, and red color options.
+Not long ago, the precious metal palette had its moment in the spotlight.
+Silver (clear anodize), space gray, gold, and rose gold color options were available for product lines targeted at both consumers and professionals, such as Macbook, Macbook Air, iPad, iPhone, and Apple Watch. iPods are strictly consumer products, and they have a younger audience, so that product line got to keep its pink, blue, and red color options.

 It’s worth noting that Macbook Pro and Mac Pro are purchased mostly by professionals for work, so no color options are available.
 Macbook Pro only comes in natural aluminum, and Mac Pro’s exterior housing is only available in black.
 Apple knows that your IT purchasing team doesn’t care about your personal color preferences!

 Apple changed the rules on what a personal computer should look like with the colorful, translucent iMac in 1998.
 In the few years that followed, transparent acrylic was often seen in the company of glossy white plastic parts.
 Fast-forward to 2016: Apple has no love for plastic anymore.
 Today, the only product that features plastic housing are the Apple TV, headphones, and power accessories.
 In other words, the inexpensive stuff that doesn’t deserve CNC aluminum parts.